McCourt School of Public Policy (MSPP)

 1. Governance of the McCourt School is subject to university-wide rules in many important aspects of rules and procedures.

-3. The tenure-line faculty as a whole, in collaboration with the Dean, constitute the educational policy-making body of the McCourt School.
-They shall determine and approve academic policy in accordance with the norms established by the President and Board of Directors of the University.
+3. The full-time tenure-line and full-time nontenure-line teaching faculty as a whole, in collaboration with the Dean, constitute the academic policy-making body of the McCourt School.
+On matters related to tenure-line hiring, promotion, merit review and workload policy, the tenure-line faculty, in collaboration with the Dean, constitute the decision-making body of the McCourt School.
+Within these bounds, the full-time tenure-line and full-time nontenure-line faculty as a whole shall determine and approve academic policy in accordance with the norms established by the President and Board of Directors of the University, and subject to the parameters set by the Provost and Main Campus and University policy.
 As noted above, this requirement does not preclude the Faculty Senate or Main Campus Executive Faculty, with approval of the Board, from adopting other policies with regards to the organizational structure and management of McCourt and other Schools.

 4. The autonomy of the Dean to lead the institution should not be unduly limited.